MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-advanced-examples.md

 :::image type="content" alt-text="Screenshot of generic solution." source="media/09-case-operator.png":::

-It is possible to skip `CASE()` operator at cost of creating value specific custom metric.
-In such custom metric we have to specify requested custom value 'Michal' and have drop calculations for other attribute values (per user) and grouping by another attributes.
+It is possible to skip `CASE()` operator at the cost of creating value specific custom metric?
+In such a custom metric, we have to specify requested custom value 'Michal' and have drop calculations for other attribute values (per user) and grouping by another attributes.

 **Custom metric limited to specific custom value**